 - 1. Within three days of articulating the dispute, the evaluatee will meet and discuss the matter with the evaluator with the object of resolving the matter informally.
 The two parties have the option of choosing a facilitator who will review the areas of difference and suggest compromises or resolutions. - 2.
 If there has been no resolution, the Superintendent shall review the recommendations of the facilitator and any additional information from the evaluator and evaluatee and shall meet with both parties as soon as possible.
-Within three days of the meeting, and review of all documentation and recommendations, the superintendent will act as arbitrator and make a final decision. - 3.
-The evaluatee shall be entitled to Collective Bargaining representation at all levels of the process.
+Within three days of the meeting, and review of all documentation and recommendations, the Superintendent will act as arbitrator and make a final decision.

+3. The evaluatee may have representation at all levels of the process.